• Skip to primary navigation

 • Aleppo pepper - Aleppo pepper has a lovely peppery flavor but not terribly spicy - more flavorful than spicy.

-• Lemon - We're using both the lemon zest and juice, fresh lemon is key in this dish.
+• Lemon - To get the most out of your lemons and the most intense lemon flavor, we're using both the lemon zest and juice, fresh lemon is key in this dish.

 See recipe card for quantities.